OniAkuma96/Milestone-2---Blackjack/README.md

     - Buttons for player choices, hit and stand.
     - Score keeping function to keep track of hands won by player and dealer.
     - Play again button allowing users to go again without resetting score or refreshing page.

+- How to play modal activated by button

 - Contact form to contact development team by providing an email and message.